ChrisCooper/training-machine-learning-mac-sources/README.md

 ```
 Be careful setting this value too high as it could cause system instability if you push it.
 More info [here](https://www.reddit.com/r/LocalLLaMA/comments/186phti/m1m2m3_increase_vram_allocation_with_sudo_sysctl/).

 ### Disable `xformers`?
 - You can definitely install the `xformers` package, but I've seen conflicting information on whether Mac is supported/working or not.
 Might be worth disabling it where possible (e.g. `use_memory_efficient_attention` to false in `AUTOMATIC1111`, cross_attention to `none` in `kohya_ss`, etc.)

+### Floating Point support
+- Often to save on memory, it's useful to use smaller sized floating-point numbers in training/inference.
+Currently,
+ Avoid `fp8` and other lower precisions
+- `fp64`/`float64` -  Not currently support in MPS
+- `fp32`/`float32` - Supported, and the default in MPS
+-

 # Information sources/threads